carbon-language/carbon-lang/llvm/docs/CMakePrimer.rst

 in this section will all use the CMake ``function`` block, but this all applies to the ``macro`` block as well.

-CMake commands can have named arguments that are requried at every call site.
+CMake commands can have named arguments that are required at every call site.
 In addition, all commands will implicitly accept a variable number of extra arguments (In C parlance, all commands are varargs functions).
 When a command is invoked with extra arguments (beyond the named ones) CMake will store the full